jolicode/castor/doc/05-context.md

 ## Setting a default context

-You may want to set a default context for all your commands.
+You may want to set a default context for all your tasks.
 You can do that by setting the `default` argument to `true` in the `AsContext` attribute:

 ```php